 Social loafing has to be distinguished from failures of a group to perform at expected levels because of internal issues of coordination and communication.
 Social loafing occurs due to failure on the part of the individual worker, not any failure on the part of the collective.
 It has to do with members of the group feeling less pressure to perform because there are others to share the burden.
 This viewpoint is likely to breed resentment within the group and reduce overall performance even more.

-2 Types of Social Loafing
+2 Different Types of it With Examples

 A) Free-rider effect